Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-Installation of the latest PHP version on your WordPress site
+Installing the latest PHP version to boost WordPress performance

 WordPress sites operate on PHP, which is one of the most basic and “classic” programming languages.
 It releases regular updates, so you should make sure you have the latest version.